JTischbein/KGL-ChemicalCompounds-CC/README.md

 ```
 `<PORT1>` is for the web interface and `<Port2>` is for the database itself.

+Sometimes performace problems may occur when crawling all articles at the same time, but there is a [quick fix](https://downloadmoreram.com)
 We use 2 python classes for interaction with the databases.
 For Postgres the `database.py`, which is used in every script.
 This class needs the packages `tqdm` and `psycopg2` (both can be installed with `pip`).
 For Neo4j we have the `KnowledgeGraph.py` in the folder Knowledge Graph.
 Thic class only needs `neo4j` as package (can be installed with `pip`).

 For specifying the login credentials and IP + Port, edit the `config.ini`.